fh2019ustc/DocTr/README.md

     ```

 ## Evaluation
-- In [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html), the '64_1.png' and '64_2.png' distorted images are rotated by 180 degrees, which do not match the GT documents.
+- In the [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html), the '64_1.png' and '64_2.png' distorted images are rotated by 180 degrees, which do not match the GT documents.
 It is ingored by most of existing works.
 Before the evaluation, please make a check.
 - We use the same evaluation code for MS-SSIM and LD as [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) dataset based on Matlab 2019a.
 Please compare the scores according to your Matlab version.
 We provide our Matlab interface file at ```$ROOT/ssim_ld_eval.m```.
 - The index of 30 document (60 images) of [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) used for our OCR evaluation is ```$ROOT/ocr_img.txt``` (Setting 1).
 Please refer to [DewarpNet](https://github.com/cvlab-stonybrook/DewarpNet) for the index of 25 document (50 images) of [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) used for their OCR evaluation (Setting 2).
 -  We provide the OCR evaluation code at ```$ROOT/OCR_eval.py```.
 The version of pytesseract is 0.3.8, and the version of Tesseract is recent 5.0.1.20220118.